IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 `Data Pre-processing`

-Navigate to the [notebooks](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/notebooks) section and download the notebook 'Data-pre-processing.ipynb' into your local file system.
+Navigate to the [notebooks](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/notebooks) section and download the notebook `Data-pre-processing.ipynb` into your local file system.
 This notebook built in SageMaker takes care of all the pre-processing activities like data analysis, merging data, missing values, feature engineering, usecases formation & more.
 The updated csv files are uploaded onto S3 bucket programmatically.
 Upload the notebook into Cloud Pak for Data environment using Watson Studio in the next step.

 `Time-Series Forecasting Models`

-Navigate to the [notebooks](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/notebooks) section and download the notebooks 'WS-Flanders-Predict.ipynb' & 'WS-Belgium-Predict.ipynb' into your local file system.
+Navigate to the [notebooks](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/notebooks) section and download the notebooks `WS-Flanders-Predict.ipynb` & `WS-Belgium-Predict.ipynb` into your local file system.
 These notebooks built in SageMaker using Deep Neural networks takes care of building time-series forecasting models at the Region & Country levels.
 Upload the notebooks into Cloud Pak for Data environment using Watson Studio in the next step.

 `Risk Index Prediction`

-Navigate to the [notebooks](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/notebooks) section and download the notebook 'Risk_Index_Prediction.ipynb' into your local file system.
+Navigate to the [notebooks](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/notebooks) section and download the notebook `Risk_Index_Prediction.ipynb` into your local file system.
 This notebook built using SageMaker Linear Learner (in-built module) takes care of building multi-class classification ML model for prediction risk index per region.
 Upload the notebook into Cloud Pak for Data environment using Watson Studio in the next step.

 ## 5. Upload the SageMaker notebooks into Watson Studio project